Lekvan, Kowsar

-Lekvan (لكوان) (Note: Also romanized as Lekvān; also known as Līkvān) is a village in Sanjabad-e Jonubi Rural District of Firuz District in Kowsar County, Ardabil province, Iran.
+Lekvan (لکوان) (Note: Also romanized as Lekvān; also known as Līkvān) is a village in Sanjabad-e Jonubi Rural District of Firuz District in Kowsar County, Ardabil province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 74 in 14 households.
 The following census in 2011 counted 73 people in 16 households.
 The 2016 census measured the population of the village as 70 people in 16 households.